 Meet at the reconstructed Woodhenge to hear an explanation of the discovery, form end function of this post-circle sun calendar.
 Arrive by 6:45 a.m.

-Stanford Good Old Days Festival
+Swedish Days Festival

 Sycamore Pumpkin Fest

-2013 is the 52nd Annual Sycamore Pumpkin Festival downtown.
+2014 is the 53rd Annual Sycamore Pumpkin Festival.
 Back in 1956, Wally Thurow, who is known as Sycamore’s "Mr. Pumpkin", began what was to become the Sycamore Pumpkin Festival when he displayed a few decorated pumpkins on his front lawn to turn Halloween into a time of fun and creativity.
 In 1962, through the efforts of Mr. Pumpkin and the Sycamore Lions Club, the Sycamore Pumpkin Festival became an official celebration in Sycamore.
 The Courthouse lawn is the center of activities, including thousands of decorated pumpkins on display, there are also art and craft shows, a house walk, a pie eating contest, a carnival, a fun fair, a race and other events.
 The festival is concluded by a giant parade on Sunday afternoon.

 The Stadium at the Ballpark

 The Stadium at the Ballpark at Rosemont is the 2,000-seat home of the Chicago Bandits, the 2011 NPF World Champion women's softball organization, East Leyden High School's girls softball team and the Rosemont School's boys and girls softball team.
 It is located on the west side of 1-294, and is the first facility of its kind in the nation built expressly for women's professional sports.
 The team plays 25 home games a year, from June through August.